escapin/ElectionManager/README.md

-**Create Election:** This button will create a simple election with predetermined properties (such as title, and description), which will start immediatly and end after 10 minutes.
+**Create Election:** This button will create a simple election with predetermined properties (such as title, and description), which will start immediately and end after 10 minutes.

-**Vote:** After selecting an election (click on the election displayed in the table) this button will redirect you to another webpage to start the voting procedure (VotingBooth in the sElect system).
+**Vote:** After selecting an election (click on the election displayed in the table) this button will redirect you to another web page to start the voting procedure (VotingBooth in the sElect system).

 **Close:** The selected election will be closed, which requires password